 So, while it’s strange that Joaquin didn’t realize that his character would be riding horses, and that he still did it after realizing his mistake, he did express regret about it.

-Given that most scripts don’t involve horses and that CGI can be used for the ones that do, there’s no reason for Joaquin to ever ride horses again.
-So, hopefully, he won’t.
+Given that most scripts don’t involve horses and that CGI can be used for the ones that do, there was no reason for Joaquin to ever ride horses again.
+But he still said yes to another role that involved horseback riding.

 Joaquin has eaten the Impossible Burger